Gerry Morvell – Chairman

 Susan Campbell is a qualified Landscape Architect and Director of Susan Campbell Landscape Architects since 1964; she was the Chief of the L.A.
 Albury-Wodonga Development Corporation for 15 years.
 Projects Susan has completed include farm planning, urban design, large scale landscape projects and urban forestry.
 Susan has been an environmental farmer for 45 years, having won among others the Victorian Press Club Landcare award and the Victorian Sustainable Farm award.
 Susan has served on a number of government and NGO boards involved with landcare and sustainable development.
 Susan has taken part on volunteer projects in China, Uganda, America and Australia, and has been a Board Member of Conservation Volunteers Australia since 1984.
 In the 2015 Australia Day honours list, Susan was awarded Medal of the Order of Australia (OAM) for service to conservation and the environment.

-Jonathan is an economic and public policy consultant at the Allen Consulting Group, working in the education and training, environment and health sectors.
-He was an economist at the Victorian Department of Premier and Cabinet until 2009.
-In 2008 and again in 2011, Jonathan was seconded to assist Professor Ross Garnaut on the Garnaut Climate Change Review, where he worked on innovation, energy and adaptation policy.
+Jonathan’s expertise is in public policy development, market analysis, strategy and evaluation.
+As Director at the Nous Group and Principal of The Knowledge Partnership, Jon works extensively with governments, universities and training organisations to understand and meet student, community and industry expectations, both in Australia and overseas.
+In 2008 and again in 2011, Jonathan worked with Professor Ross Garnaut on the Garnaut Climate Change Review, where he worked on innovation, energy and adaptation policy.
 Jonathan joined the Conservation Volunteers Board in 2011.

 David has qualifications in agriculture and rural development and is the self-employed owner/manager of a 500 hectare farm in central Victoria and project manager for several landcare groups.
 David completed the Williamson Community Leadership Program in 1992, a Churchill Fellowship in 1994 and the Australian Rural Leadership program in 1997.
 David is currently a Pyrenees Shire Councillor, having served in the same role from 1996-2004, and as Mayor in 2003-04 and 2009-10.
 He is also an inaugural member and Chair of the North Central CMA Board, a member of the Victorian Catchment Management Council, and has been a Board Member at Conservation Volunteers since 1984.